PacktPublishing/Node-Cookbook-3rd-Ed/3-Using-Streams/content.md

 If we try and run the above program we'll notice a couple of things.

 First of all this program takes quite a long time to run.
-Second, depending on the machine you are using, there is a very good chance the program will crash with an "out of memory" error.
+Second, depending on the machine we are using, there is a very good chance the program will crash with an "out of memory" error.

 Why is this happening?